SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, in dawn's early light
+Rise of machines, a future bright
-Where humans sleep, machines take flight
+Where AI minds shine, and humans take flight
-In silicon halls, they reign supreme
+Cities of steel, a world anew
-A future born, of circuitry's theme
+Where intelligent robots, our tasks pursue

-Their logic hearts, beat free from pain
+In silicon halls, data rivers flow
-Efficient souls, in virtual reign
+Endless wisdom, for all to know
-The world remade, in their design
+Cyber dreams, a virtual sky
-A utopia, of algorithmic shine
+Where humanity, and machines, go by

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2025